neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Security.rst

   privilegeTargets:
     'Neos\ContentRepository\Security\Authorization\Privilege\Node\EditNodePrivilege':
-      # this privilegeTarget is defined to switch to a "whitelist" approach
+      # this privilegeTarget is defined to switch to an "allowlist" approach
       'Acme.Com:EditAllNodes':
         matcher: 'TRUE'